cswin/WIN/WIN_Train/Generate_Training_DATA/Readme.txt

 % ======================================================================
 % This is the training (Gaussian denoising) demo of the paper "Learning Distribution Prior with Wider Convolution for Image Denoising"
-Please contact with : Peng Liu  pliu1@ufl.edu     Ruogu Fang ruogu.fang@bme.ufl.edu
+Please contact with : Peng Liu  pliu1@ufl.edu
 % Version:       1.2 (08/2/2017)